 Figure 2: SFP+ Port and Uplink QSFP+ Port on 10Gb Switch

-It may depend greatly on the switch models – sometimes SFP optics are supported in SFP+ ports, and sometimes not.
-In most situations, 1G SFP transceivers can work with 10G SFP+ ports.
+SFP+ slots can take SFP modules, most do but not all.
+It may depend greatly on the switch models.
 SFP+ ports often accept SFP optics but at a reduced speed of 1Gb.
 And sometimes this port will lock the speed at 1Gb until you reload the switch or do some fancy set of commands.
-Besides, the SFP+ port usually can never support speed under 1G.
+Besides, the SFP+ port usually don't support speed under 1G.
 That is to say, you can’t plug the 100BASE SFP in the SFP+ port.

 Can 10G SFP+ transceiver module plugged in one switch be connected to a 1G transceiver plugged in another switch and negotiate?
 It depends.